This vintage map heart garland is basically an update of the repurposed map decorations I made for my home over Christmas.

-Another great reason for making this map heart garland was that it enabled me to play with one of my Christmas presents, an extra large heart punch.
-I just need to think of a few more things to make with it.
+Another great reason for making this map heart garland was that it enabled me to play with one of my Christmas presents, an extra-large heart punch.
+Which I also used to make my fabulous watercolor heart wall decoration.

 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.

 What you need to make a Map Heart Garland